collaborative-robotics/collaborative-robotics.github.io/symposium-session-1/crtk-2021-symposium-session-1.md

 **Best Presentation Award:**

 Intuitive Surgical is sponsoring a $500 award for the best presentation.

-The winner will be announced after the symposium and posted on this web page.
+The judges have selected the following two presentations to share the award:

+* "Surgeon-Equivalent Automated Peg Transfer Using Depth-Sensing and Deep Recurrent Neural Networks", presented by Minho Hwang (UC Berkeley)
+* "Estimation of Trocar and Tool Interaction Forces on the da Vinci Research Kit with Two-Step Deep Learning", presented by Jie Ying Wu (JHU)